-Follow these steps for painting an exterior door to increase curb appeal and update your home inexpensively.
+Follow these steps for painting your front door to boost curb appeal and update your home quickly.

 Sometimes, all you need to do is complete a small, inexpensive update to fall in love with your home all over again.
 By painting a front door a vibrant color, you get the most bang for your buck and it's easily changed for future updates or owners.
 This medium-scale weekend project is simple for most homeowners, and if you're new to the DIY game, this is a great place to start!
 Take a look at our helpful steps below and give your front door a refresh in just a few hours.